Hamilton Field Novato (94949) Real Estate & Buyer Guide

 • Tax Districts: Subject to Novato Community Facilities Districts (CFDs).

-• 2026 Bond Milestone: The "Facilities" portion of the Hamilton CFD bonds is slated for payoff/sunset in the 2025–2026 cycle for many parcels, significantly reducing the annual special tax burden for new owners, while the "Services" component remains for levee and landscape maintenance.
+• 2025–2026 Bond Milestone: The "Facilities" portion of the Hamilton CFD bonds was paid off in 2025 for many parcels, significantly reducing the annual special tax burden for new owners, while the "Services" component remains for levee and landscape maintenance.

 • Utility Infrastructure: High-speed fiber-optic availability via AT&T Fiber and Xfinity.